-In human rights education, the application of a gender perspective to educational evaluation means assessing the differing implications for women, girls, men and boys at each step of the evaluation process.
+In human rights education, the application of a gender perspective to educational evaluation means assessing the differing implications for women, girls, men and boys, and when relevant to the context, gender-diverse people, at each step of the evaluation process.
 Ensuring gender equality does not mean that inputs or treatments need to be identical; rather equality is about ensuring that outcomes are identical.

-►►► More about...Gender in Evaluation
+▶▶▶ More about...Gender in Evaluation

-In evaluation, questions and reflections that are gender-focused need to be included in order to help us integrate a gender perspective into our HRE work and to ensure that the results we seek to achieve benefit both men and women.
+In evaluation, questions and reflections that are gender-focused need to be included in order to help us integrate a gender perspective into our HRE work and to ensure that the results we seek to achieve benefit men, women, and when relevant to the context, genderdiverse people.
 Concretely, a gender perspective should inform everything from the questions that are developed for a needs assessment to the decision about the members of a focus group to the indicators that are developed for an impact assessment.
 The following are questions to keep in mind in order to ensure a gender perspective when conducting different types of evaluation in our HRE work: